ArnavSaraogi/youtube-to-midi/README.md

 ### With flags
 You can also add flags to the command to run the program immediately:
-* -u or --url: the url of the video.
-Make sure the url here is in double quotes
+* -u or --url: the url of the video
 * -r or --range: the time range when the piano is in frame (the first argument is the starting time, second is the ending time)
 * -s or --start_key: the leftmost key visible in frame
 * -o or --output: The name the output MIDI should have